knime/knime-sdk-setup/README.md

 #### 2. Install Eclipse
-* Download and install the version 2023-03 of [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/2023-03/r/eclipse-ide-rcp-and-rap-developers).
-Make sure you are using at least version 2023-03, as there are compatibility issues with other versions.
+* Download and install the version of "Eclipse for RCP and RAP Developers" corresponding to the KNIME Analytics Platform version you want to develop against, according to the table above.

-  * in case you're on Apple Silicon, please still choose x86_64 for now.
+Make sure you are using exactly the version noted, as there are compatibility issues with older/newer versions (for example, JUnit 5 tests might not be properly recognized).
+You may try newer versions of Eclipse on your own risk.

 #### 3. Install Git and Git LFS
 If you plan to use the [Eclipse Git integration (EGit)](https://www.eclipse.org/egit/), you may skip this step.